Casa de la Vall

 On the outside, you’ll find a square where you can take in the dovecote and façades of the building, with traditional lime and sandstone mortar.
 The gabled rooftop is made from slate and the main entrance has granite keystones.
 The square also features recent sculptures depicting some of the most important episodes in the history of Andorra, such as the signing of thePariatgeor the constitutional referendum of 1993.
 The main façade depicts the coat of arms of the Busquets family and the traditional coat of arms of the Principality, with the slogan: “Virtus, Unita, Fortior” (United virtue is stronger).

 How to visit Casa de la Vall in Andorra:

-To visit Casa de Vall, you’ll need to buy a ticket for €5 in the building’s reception.
+To visit Casa de Vall, you’ll need to buy a ticket for €5 (50% of discount with Passmuseu) in the building’s reception.
 The tour is guided.
 You’ll need to book ahead by telephone or email.
 Given the age of the building, its structure is not equipped for people with reduced mobility.
 For more information on opening times and holidays, you can check the official website.